lammps/lammps/doc/src/pair_sw.rst

 page.
 The accelerated styles take the same arguments and should produce the same results, except for round-off and precision issues.

-These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, OPENMP and OPT packages, respectively.
+These accelerated styles are part of the GPU, INTEL, KOKKOS, OPENMP and OPT packages, respectively.
 They are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package <Build_package>` doc page for more info.